AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51907-restricted-admin-user-cannot-create-a-credit-memo-with-an-offline-refund.md

 ---
-title: "ACSD-51907: Restricted admin user can't create a credit memo with an offline refund."
+title: "ACSD-51907: Restricted admin user can't create credit memo for offline refund"
 description: Apply the ACSD-51907 patch to fix the Adobe Commerce issue where the restricted admin user can't create a credit memo with an offline refund.
 ---
 # ACSD-51907: Restricted admin user can't create a credit memo with an offline refund